 The Company does not issue any guarantees that would require liability-recognition or disclosure, other than its standby letters of credit.
 The Company guarantees the obligations or performance of customers by issuing standby letters of credit to third parties.
-These standby letters of credit are frequently issued in support of third party debt, such as corporate debt issuances, industrial revenue bonds, and municipal securities.
-The risk involved in issuing standby letters of credit is essentially the same as the credit risk involved in extending loan facilities to customers, and they are subject to the same credit origination, portfolio maintenance and management procedures in effect to monitor other credit and off-balance sheet products.
+These standby letters of credit are frequently issued in support of third party debt, such as corporate debt issuances, industrial revenue bonds and municipal securities.
+The risk involved in issuing standby letters of credit is essentially the same as the credit risk involved in extending loan facilities to customers and they are subject to the same credit origination, portfolio maintenance and management procedures in effect to monitor other credit and off-balance sheet products.
 Typically, these instruments have terms of five years or less and expire unused; therefore, the total amounts do not necessarily represent future cash requirements.
-At December 31, 2016 and 2015, outstanding standby letters of credit were approximately \$36.8 million and \$31.5 million, respectively.
-The fair value of the Company's standby letters of credit at December 31, 2016 and 2015 was not significant.
-The following table sets forth the commitment expiration period for standby letters of credit at December 31, 2016:
+At December 31, 2017 and 2016, outstanding standby letters of credit were approximately \$41.1 million and \$36.8 million, respectively.
+The fair value of the Company's standby letters of credit at December 31, 2017 and 2016 was not significant.
+The following table sets forth the commitment expiration period for standby letters of credit:

+(In thousands) December 31, 2017

-Within one year \$27,664
+Within one year \$18,545

-After one but within three years 4,593
+After one but within three years 19,645

-After three but within five years 3,657
+After three but within five years 2,044

 After five years 901

-Total \$36,815
+Total \$41,135